On Air Now

 You can make anything with Lego.
 But some people make entire Wagner operas, harpsichords and piano-playing robots.
-Find the very weirdest of them in our collection...
+To celebrate Lego's 60th birthday, we've made a collection of the weirdest classical lego...

 How this performer manages to play anything at all is anyone's guess, considering he has plastic hooks for hands and his arms can't move from side to side.
 Diabelli Variations next, please.